Today I’ve joined 25 bloggers for ‘The Scoop on Creating a Handmade Christmas’.

 Here’s what you’ll need:

 - A clean empty jar.
-I used a medium sized coffee jar.
+I’ve used coffee jars and mason jars.

 - 1 piece of dark coloured scrapbook paper… mine was a charcoal grey.